jddixon/xlattice_go/reg/README.md

 details.

 The Hello is encrypted using the server's RSA public key.
-It contains a salt ("salt1"), a requested verstion number, and an AES IV and key ("KeyIV") used only to encrypt the reply, the HelloReply.
+It contains a salt ("salt1"), a requested version number, and an AES IV and key ("KeyIV") used only to encrypt the reply, the HelloReply.
 This iv+key is created by the client and used once and once only by the server.